Tablets of Stone: Human participation in the second tablets

+The broken tablets as a model for sanctity despite damage

+In Jewish tradition, the broken tablets retain their sanctity and significance even after being shattered.
+The Talmud notes that both the broken first tablets and the intact second tablets were placed together in the Ark of the Covenant, emphasizing that holiness is not lost through imperfection.
+Midrashic and rabbinic sources further interpret this as a broader lesson: even objects or people that have been “broken” can continue to carry spiritual or moral weight.
+This theme has been cited in Jewish thought as a metaphor for repentance, resilience, and the enduring value of the covenant despite human failings.

 Appearance of the tablets

 A popular image of the tablets as rounded-off rectangles bears little relationship with religious traditions about their appearance.
 In this case, the Ten Commandments are represented by the first ten letters of the Hebrew alphabet, which in Hebrew usage may be used interchangeably with the numbers 1–10.

 In recent centuries, the tablets have been popularly described and depicted as round-topped rectangles, but this has little basis in religious tradition.
 According to rabbinic tradition, they were rectangles, with sharp corners, and indeed they are so depicted in the 3rd-century paintings at the Dura-Europos Synagogue and in Christian art throughout the 1st millennium CE, drawing on Jewish traditions of iconography.

 Rectangular tablets passed down by the Hand of God in the 10th century Byzantine Leo Bible.

 Depictions of round-topped tablets appear in the Middle Ages, following in size and shape contemporary hinged writing-tablets for taking notes (with a stylus pressing on a layer of wax on the insides).
 For Michelangelo (1475–1564) and Andrea Mantegna (1431–1506) they still have sharp corners (see gallery), and are about the size found in rabbinic tradition.
 Later artists, such as Rembrandt (1606–1669), tended to combine the rounded shape with a larger size.
 While, as mentioned above, rabbinic tradition teaches that the tablets were squared, according to some authorities, the Rabbis themselves approved of rounded depictions of the tablets in replicas – so that the replicas would not exactly match the historical tablets.

 According to the Talmud, each tablet was square, six tefachim (approximately 50 centimeters, or 20 inches) wide and high, and more a thicker block than a tablet, at three tefachim (25 centimeters, 10 inches) thick, though they tend to be shown larger in art.
 (Other Rabbinic sources say they were rectangular rather than square, six tefachim high and three wide and deep.)
 Also according to tradition, the words were not engraved on the surface, but rather were bored fully through the stone.